How to determine if summer camp is tax-deductible?

-If you paid a summer day camp like Classroom Antics to care for a qualifying child under age 13 or a disabled dependent of any age, you may qualify for a tax credit of up to 35 percent of qualifying expenses of $3,000 for one child or dependent, or up to $6,000 for two or more children or dependents.
+Is your summer camp tax-deductible?
+Likely, if you paid a summer day camp like Classroom Antics to care for a qualifying child under age 13 or a disabled dependent of any age.
+If this is the case you may qualify for a tax credit of up to 35 percent of qualifying expenses.
+Thirty-five percent of $3,000 for one child or dependent, or up to $6,000 for two or more children or dependents.

 If you have Dependent Care Flexible Spending with your employer, use that first.
 If you don’t have that, you may itemize your summer day camp expense on your tax returns.
-The reason is because your child’s day camp can be considered a day care expense, and daycare fees qualify for the child and dependent care credit.
+The reason is your child’s day camp is a daycare expense.
+Daycare fees qualify for the child and dependent care credit.